w3c/wai-people-use-web/_people-use-web/abilities-barriers.md

 This page explores the wide diversity of people and abilities.
 It highlights some web accessibility barriers that people commonly experience because of inaccessible websites and web tools.

-**Note:** This is illustrative and is not a complete list of all disabilities or barriers.
+**Note:** This section is meant to be descriptive and does not contain a complete list of all disabilities or barriers.

 {::nomarkdown}
 {% include box.html type="end" %}